 Phuket would be a better holiday choice if you want to travel cheaply, as this island – and Thailand in general – is full of countless cheap accommodation options catered to visitors.

 Plus it’s easy and cheap to hire a scooter to get around.
 However on the coast near the best-known beaches, you can also find upscale hotel resorts that have every amenity and luxury imaginable.

 There’s a variety of accommodation for all budgets in Bali too so there are options for travelers on a limited budget – although this island does like to market itself mainly as a high end resort destination.
 Because of that, there are less budget options than in Phuket.

 As for eating out, we’ve found food to be slightly cheaper in Phuket, whether that is from restaurants or street food.

 However as always when on holiday you should avoid confrontations with locals, avoid walking in unlit areas at night, and keep an eye on your drinks when at clubs and bars.

 Order lawar, a dish that is made up of coconut, garlic, chili, and either chicken or pork meat and blood.
 Another traditional meaty dish in Bali is Bebek betutu, which is duck cooked with coconut inside banana leaves.

 Thai food is famous around the world (and no wonder), so if you’re a food lover, then Phuket is going to be a dream destination.
 In general food in Thailand is likely to be spicier than the food you’ll come across in Bali too, so you may want to factor that in your decision about where to visit,

-Make sure you try the iconic Phat Thai – a delicious stir fry dish made with thin rice noodles, meat or shrimp.
+If visiting Phuket make sure you try the iconic Phat Thai – a delicious stir fry dish made with thin rice noodles, meat or shrimp.

 You must try Thailand’s comfort food – Khao Phat – as well.
 This is a good hearty fried rice dish that comes combined with a variety of ingredients.
 It’s perfect for a long day exploring Thailand’s sights.